This was a very short-lived dynasty centered in the western Nile Delta, in the city of Sais.

-Tefnakht of Sais formed an alliance woth other local rulers in the Delta with the intention of conquering Upper Egypt from the Nubians.
-His campaign ended in failure as Piye, who recorded his conquest of Tefnakhte and his peers in a well-known inscription.
-The dynasty came to a sudden end under his son Bakenrenef's reign, who was captured and burned alive.
+Seeking to conquer Upper Egypt, Tefnakht rallied the princes of the Delta to extend his control from Sais, thereby challenging the Twenty-second and Twenty-third dynasties.
+However, this aggressive expansion attracted the attention of the Nubian Twenty-fifth Dynasty, who invaded in an attempt to curb Tefnakht’s ambitions.
+The campaign ended in failure as Piye, who recorded his conquest of Tefnakhte and his peers in a well-known inscription.
+The dynasty came to a sudden end under the reign of Tefnakht’s son, Bakenrenef (also known as Bocchoris), who was captured and burned alive.

 The chronological order